kr45732/ToDoList/README.md

 # To Do List
 A simple to do list in python
+### Note:
+You will need pandas and numpy to run this.
+You can install it using pip install pandas and pip install numpy
 ## How to use the To Do List

 #### Step 1: